mozilla-services/merino-py/docs/operations/blocklist-nav-suggestions.md

 1. Add domain: `merino-jobs navigational-suggestions blocklist add <domain_name>`.
 2. Apply changes: `merino-jobs navigational-suggestions blocklist apply`
-3. Ensure that [`domain_blocklist.json`](/merino/jobs/navigational_suggestions/data/domain_blocklist.json) has added the new blocked domain and open up a new PR with the changes.
+3. Ensure that [`domain_blocklist.json`](/merino/jobs/navigational_suggestions/data/domain_blocklist.json) has the new added blocked blocked domain.
-4. Merge PR and deploy.
+4. Add the `domain_blocklist.json` to source control, open a PR and merge in the changes.
 5. After image has been built, re-run the Airflow job [here](https://workflow.telemetry.mozilla.org/dags/merino_jobs/graph).
 To rerun jobs, see [WIP: THIS OTHER RUNBOOK ON HOW TO RE-TRIGGER AIRFLOW]
+6. Add the newly generated `top_picks.json` file to source control, open a PR, merge the branch, and deploy Merino.

+Until Merino is deployed with the new `top_picks.json` file, the domain block will remain inactive.

 Notes: You can override the blocklist path using `--blocklist-path <path>`.
 You can also override the top picks file path using `--top-picks-path <path>`.